Countries of the United Kingdom

-England, Northern Ireland, Scotland, and Wales are not themselves listed in the International Organization for Standardization (ISO) list of countries.
-However, the ISO list of the subdivisions of the United Kingdom, compiled by British Standards and the United Kingdom's Office for National Statistics, uses "country" to describe England, Scotland, and Wales.
+England, Northern Ireland, Scotland and Wales are not themselves listed in the International Organization for Standardization (ISO) list of countries.
+However, the ISO list of the subdivisions of the United Kingdom, compiled by British Standards and the United Kingdom's Office for National Statistics, uses "country" to describe England, Scotland and Wales.
 Northern Ireland, in contrast, is described as a "province" in the same lists.
 Each has separate national governing bodies for sports and compete separately in many international sporting competitions, including the Commonwealth Games.
-Northern Ireland also forms joint All-Island sporting bodies with the Republic of Ireland for some sports, including rugby union.
+Northern Ireland also forms joint all-island sporting bodies with the Republic of Ireland for some sports, including rugby union.

 The Channel Islands and the Isle of Man are dependencies of the Crown and are not part of the United Kingdom.
 Similarly, the British Overseas Territories, remnants of the British Empire, are not part of the UK.

 From 1801, following the Acts of Union, until 1922 the whole island of Ireland was a country within the United Kingdom.
 Ireland was split into two separate jurisdictions in 1921, becoming Southern Ireland and Northern Ireland.
 Pursuant to the Anglo-Irish Treaty, the institutions of the revolutionary Irish Republic were assimilated into Southern Ireland, which then became the Irish Free State and left the United Kingdom in 1922.
-The Irish Free State adopted a new, essentially republican constitution in 1937 – albeit retaining the King for diplomatic functions – by which it would be known as simply Ireland.
-In 1949, by The Republic of Ireland Act 1948, it transferred these diplomatic functions to its own president, left the Commonwealth of Nations and adopted the description Republic of Ireland, by which it is now known.
+The Irish Free State adopted a new, essentially republican constitution in 1937 – albeit retaining the King for diplomatic functions – which declares that the country's name is Ireland.
+In 1949, by The Republic of Ireland Act 1948, it transferred these diplomatic functions to its own president, left the Commonwealth of Nations and adopted the alternative description "Republic of Ireland".